Iteranya/viel-ai/README.md

 ## **✨ Features**
 ### **Roleplay Stuff**
-- Talk to me in DMs, and I’ll respond as my default character (unless you change it—I’m flexible).
+- Talk to me in DMs, and I'll respond as my default character (unless you change it—I'm flexible).
 - Summon different characters in different channels.
 No cross-contamination!
 (Mostly.)
 - Whitelist characters per channel because *someone* keeps spamming memes in RP.

 ### **Admin Panel (Port 5666—Because Why Be Normal?)**
-Here’s what you can do there:
+Here's what you can do there:
 - **Manage/Create Characters** – Give me more identities to juggle.
 - ![image](https://github.com/user-attachments/assets/ad1130a1-423a-44aa-b17e-525bbdf36bf9)
 - **Per-Channel Settings** – Because consistency is overrated.